tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/8_Front-End Developer Capstone/README.md

 ## Week 2 Project foundations

-In this module, you’ll use semantic HTML,  meta tags and Open Graph protocol to create a modern HTML structure for the web app.
+In this module, you’ll use semantic HTML,meta tags and Open Graph protocol to create a modern HTML structure for the web app.
-You will also use  CSS grid and other CSS styling to set up a responsive, clear and inviting website.Show Learning Objectives
+You will also useCSS grid and other CSS styling to set up a responsive, clear and inviting website.Show Learning Objectives

 ### 1.Semantic structure

 - 1.1_Video_Setting up a semantic HTML document
 - 1.1_Reading_Recap: Semantic HTML
-- 1.1_Reading_  Exercise: Setting up the HTML document
+- 1.1_Reading_Exercise: Setting up the HTML document
-- 1.1_Reading_  Readiness check: Did you set up a semantic HTML document?
+- 1.1_Reading_Readiness check: Did you set up a semantic HTML document?
-- 1.1_Reading_  Recap: Meta tags and Open Graph protocol
+- 1.1_Reading_Recap: Meta tags and Open Graph protocol
-- 1.1_Reading_  Exercise: Adding meta tags and setting up OGP
+- 1.1_Reading_Exercise: Adding meta tags and setting up OGP
 - Readiness check: Did you establish meta tags and Open Graph protocol data?
 - Readiness check: Did you commit your progress to Git?
 - Knowledge check: Semantic structure